-1. Existence or Nonexistence of Takeover Defense Measures Introduction of Takeover Defense Measures Not introduced
+1. Existence or Nonexistence of Takeover Defense Measures

 Supplementary information regarding related items: Not applicable

 2. Other Items Concerning Corporate Governance Systems

 Systems for Timely Disclosure of Corporate Information

 The Company recognizes that disclosing the Dai-ichi Life Group's corporate information in a timely and appropriate manner to customers, shareholders and investors is essential both from the viewpoint of complying with timely disclosure requirements and for the Group to earn trust and obtain an appropriate evaluation.
 Based on this recognition, the Company has documented procedures and internal role-sharing in relation to timely disclosure and communicated this within the Company.